stephsplash30/Vibrating-Ultrasonic-Glove/README.md

 $$d=(v_s t)/2$$
 $d$ is the distance to the object, $v_s$ is the speed of sound, and $t$ is the time between transmission and reception of the sound wave.
 In this way, the sensor, along with code, can calculate distance, which will be converted to electrical signal, causing the motor to vibrate.
 We are able to test using just one sensor and printing out the distance of the closest object repeatedly using the code written in `initial-1sensor-distance.ino`.

-Next, we can attach our motor and buzzer circuit (explain it here @katya @kate)

 The second circuit is the vibrational motor circuit.
 This circuit has more components.
 One end of the vibration motor (polarity can be disregarded) will get a direct power supply from the 3.3V pin of the Arduino, this will allow it to vibrate strongly.
 In parallel with the motor will be a diode that is reverse-biased.
 This serves to act as a surge protector for